Full-Time RV Living Cost: Real Numbers, Real Life

 Fuel prices, grocery costs, and service availability also vary regionally.
 Balancing high-cost destination travel with longer stays in more affordable regions helps stabilize annual budgets.

-Over time, many RVers naturally optimize their budget as routines stabilize and preferences clarify.
+Over time, most RVers naturally optimize their budget as routines stabilize and preferences clarify.
+Give yourself a year before drawing firm conclusions about what your budget will look like long-term.

 Several U.S. hundred-dollar bills swirling into a drain, symbolizing financial loss or money traps that can surprise even the savviest saver.